FedericoValentino/Robotics-Project-1/README.md

 We prefered to calibrate our r, l, w and N values manually rather than making our nodes to it automatically.
 For each parameter we have applied a different approach.

 ### Encoder Resolution(N)
 What we have done to get the perfect Encoder Resolution is run the Bag1.bag data through a Perceptron.
 We first started by getting the data out of the bag by using our first node, Velocity_comp(you can see the code lines we used to do it in the node source code, commented out).
-One file contained the raw wheel speeds in $\dfrac{rad}{s}$, the other one contained our wheel speeds, not yet multiplied by $\dfrac{1}{EncoderResolution}$.
+One file contained the raw wheel speeds in $\scriptsize \dfrac{rad}{s}$, the other one contained our wheel speeds, not yet multiplied by $\scriptsize \dfrac{1}{EncoderResolution}$.
 What we fed the neuron were our speeds and what we got out of it after some training were our raw wheel speeds.
 The Perceptron guessed after many inputs the best Encoder Resolution to use, which was 39,8475.
 The code follows:

     #include <stdio.h>
     #include<iostream>